rabirabirara/ohhi-solver/README.md

 Producing constraints by hand is challenging.
 To help yourself out, use the script `make_constraints.py`.
 You still need to record information about the locked squares at the start of the puzzle, but the script will format that info for you.

-A valid input file to the script is a new-line separated list of squares.
+A valid input file to the script is a new-line separated list of squares, similar to a CSV file.
 One square takes the following form:

 ```
 I,J,Color